Sisi Mabe

 Elisa Sisi Mabe (21 August 1967 – 30 November 2014) was a South African politician who represented the African National Congress (ANC) in the Free State Provincial Legislature and National Council of Provinces.
 At the time of her death in 2014, she had recently been elected as the Speaker of the Free State Provincial Legislature and as a member of the ANC's National Executive Committee.

 A teacher by training, Mabe entered politics through the South African Democratic Teachers Union and was also active in the ANC Women's League.
-Prior to her election as speaker in May 2014, she served in the Free State Executive Council under Premier Ace Magashule: she was Member of the Executive Council (MEC) for Health from 2009 to 2011 and MEC for Public Works from 2011 to 2014.
+Prior to her election as speaker in May 2014, she served in the Free State Executive Council under Premier Ace Magashule: she was a Member of the Executive Council (MEC) for Health from 2009 to 2011 and MEC for Public Works from 2011 to 2014.

 Early life and career

 Mabe was born on 21 August 1967 in Phiritona in Heilbron in the former Orange Free State.
 She matriculated in Heilbron and obtained teaching diplomas at the Sefikeng College of Education in QwaQwa.
 She later earned an Honours degree in leadership and management from the University of the Free State.

 During her career as a teacher, Mabe was active in the South African Democratic Teachers Union (SADTU), where she was elected to the executive and given responsibility for gender issues.
 She later became active in the ANC Women's League (ANCWL) and rose through the ranks to serve as Regional Treasurer of the ANCWL in the Free State.
 She was also a member of the South African Communist Party.